riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 Pretty simple we're just checking if a template exists, if it does we return it, otherwise we return `null`.
 This will prevent attempts to render non existent templates.

-So let's update our package files to take into account our new items.
+So let's update our `package.js` files to take into account our new items.

 #####/packages/customertracker-customer/package.js
 {% highlight JavaScript %}
 ...
 ...

   api.use(packages);

   api.addFiles([